solislemuslab/tropical-stethoscope/example/readme.md

 To do so, you need to follow the following instructions:

-1. Make sure that your labe file have the same (or at least similar) format as `sample_labels.txt`.
+1. Make sure that your label file have the same (or at least similar) format as `sample_labels.txt`.
 You also need corresponding wav files for recordings.

 2. You will run the `sample_dataset_creation.ipynb` jupyter notebook file maybe with some slight changes based on your data format, to create the labels.
 Details about this process could be found in the `Data structure` section below.
 To run this notebook file, you can follow the instructions in the `Instructions to create dataset and fit the neural network model` section.